garfieldnate/Sublime-Soar-Tools/Readme.md

 You can either run SoarUnit on the current file, or for the whole project, but the project option is currently slow and buggy, and therefore not recommended.

-###Syntax Highlighting

-Soar syntax highlighting is applied to files with the '.soar' or '.soarunit' extensions.
-Code folding is also provided but is irregular at the moment.

-###Snippets

-Several snippets are currently provided for various types of Soar productions, [SoarDoc](http://web.eecs.umich.edu/~soar/sitemaker/projects/soardoc/soardoc.html), and [SoarUnit](https://code.google.com/p/jsoar/wiki/SoarUnit) setup/test blocks.
-SoarDoc snippets are triggered by `##!` and production snippets are triggered by `sp`.
-Provided snippets are:

-* SoarDoc, triggered by `##!`, for:
-    - documenting a file
-    - documenting an operator
-    - documenting a production
-* Soar productions, triggered by `sp`, for:
-    - propose/compare/apply operator
-    - elaborate state
-    - elaborate substate
-* SoarUnit blocks:
-    - setup block
-    - test block

 ###SublimeREPL Integration
-You can run the Soar CLI from SublimeText if you have the [SublimeREPL](https://github.com/wuub/SublimeREPL) package installed.
+You can run the Soar CLI from SublimeText if you have the [SublimeREPL](https://github.com/wuub/SublimeREPL) package installed, but setup might be tricky:

-* You may need to change the configuration so that SublimeREPL can find the CLI executable on your machine.
-This configuration is located in `path/to/packages/Sublime-Tools/Main.sublime-menu`.
-You need to change this line:

-    "cmd": ["%SOAR_HOME/bin/cli.exe"],

-The default value is a Windows-style path and also assumes that the `SOAR_HOME` variable is set on your machine.
-So if you are on Linux or do not have that environment variable set, you need to edit the path to point to the Soar cli on your machine.
+* If your Soar directory is not in your system path, you will need to add it to SublimeREPL's path:
+    - Preferences -> Package Settings -> SublimeREPL -> Settings - User

+    {
+        "default_extend_env": {"PATH": "C:/path/to/Soar/bin:{PATH}"}
+    }

+* The name of the Soar CLI executable is simply "cli(.exe)", and you may have more than one of those on your computer.
+If that is the case, reorder the directories in your path variable or wait for [this issue](https://github.com/SoarGroup/Soar/issues/237) to be resolved.

-* Keep in mind that the Soar Tutorial distribution does not currently come with the CLI executable, so you need to the normal distribution to use SublimeREPL with Soar.
+* Keep in mind that the Soar Tutorial distribution does not currently come with the CLI executable, so you need to download the normal distribution to use SublimeREPL with Soar.

 ###TODO

 * Make it work on ST2
+* Highlighting for script blocks
 * Solicit feedback from Soar users